ramonrietdijk/livewire-tables/UPGRADE.md

 The type of parameter `$models` in method `execute` of the `BaseAction` has been changed from `Illuminate\Support\Enumerable` to `Illuminate\Database\Eloquent\Collection`.
 As `Illuminate\Database\Eloquent\Collection` implements the `Illuminate\Support\Enumerable` interface, application code does not have to be updated.

+A new `Record` action type has been added.
+Due to this, the trait `CanBeStandalone` has been removed from the `BaseAction` class in favor of the `HasType` trait.
+The methods `standalone` and `isStandalone` are still available.
+Please note that the `standalone` method does not accept a boolean anymore.
+In the case of `false`, use the method `bulk` instead or omit it entirely.

 ## Upgrading to 5.x from 4.x

 Laravel 12 is supported since version 5.x.
 Support for Laravel 11 and PHP version 8.2 have both been dropped.